Most Effective Products

 Preventing White Mite Reinfestation

-• Prevent future White Mite infestations by sealing up points of entry, watering your yard regularly, and applying follow-up treatments of Supreme IT every 90 days.
+• Prevent future white mite infestations by sealing up points of entry, watering your yard regularly, and applying follow-up treatments of Supreme IT every 90 days.

 Questions and Answers